Top Small Business Grants in Arizona

 How hard is it to get a business loan in Arizona?

-You typically need to have been in business for at least two years and have strong financials to qualify for a business loan from a bank.
+In Arizona, you typically need to have been in business for at least two years and have strong financials to qualify for a business loan from a bank.
 Online alternative lenders tend to have more flexible qualification criteria for small business loans but generally charge higher interest rates.

 What is the easiest SBA loan to get approved for?

-There’s no guarantee you’ll get approved for any SBA loan, but SBA microloans may be one of the easier ones to get if you’re a new business owner.
+There’s no guarantee you’ll get approved for any SBA loan, but SBA microloans may be one of the easier ones to obtain if you’re a new business owner.
 Startups may be eligible for SBA microloans of up to $50,000.
 If you’re looking for a streamlined application process, you may want to look into an SBA Express loan.

 Photo credit: iStock/JLco – Julia Amaral

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.